-Staff will include a license condition that would require that all historical drill holes be properly abandoned before operations so that they will not act as a conduit for fluid flow from the production aquifer during operations. (see LC 10.12 in SER Section 2.3.4)
+Staff will include a license condition that would require that all historical drill holes be properly abandoned before operations so that they will not act as a conduit for fluid flow from the production aguifer during operations. (see LC 10.12 in SER Section 2.3.4)

-Staff will include a license condition requiring submittal of wellfield packages to NRC staff for review and verification prior to operations in a wellfield.
-The wellfield packages will provide an evaluation of the heterogeneities and confirm the hydraulic isolation of the OZ aquifer (see LC 10.13 in SER Section 5.7.8.4).
+Staff will include a license condition requiring submittal of the initial wellfield package to NRC staff for review and verification prior to operations in the wellfield.
+The initial wellfield package will provide an evaluation of the heterogeneities and confirm the hydraulic isolation of the OZ aquifer (see LC 10.13 in SER Section 5.7.8.4).